omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

                 - ?maybe only called once a night overnight?
 - change number of times completed in instance to be specific to that instance
         - ?keep count variable and create a method that updates the count variable whenever a box is checked?
+- Add search and filter for popularity of workout.
+        - only possible after adding count variables for base workout and workoutinstance
 - Create a user homepage
 - Create user accounts and login page
 - Change create movement page to a popup page when link is clicked (this should allow for on page adding and refreshing of movements)